seancliftonsimon/RubyEstimator/FEATURES_TO_ADD.md

 - Alternatively, use a unique `key` parameter in Streamlit components that changes with each search (e.g., `key=f"result_{timestamp}"`)
 - Add a `st.rerun()` call after clearing if ghosting persists

+**Implementation Completed:**

+- Created `st.empty()` containers for both vehicle details and cost estimate sections
+- Wrapped vehicle details display in `with vehicle_details_container.container():` block
+- Wrapped cost estimate "Searching" message in `with cost_estimate_container.container():` block
+- When new search is initiated:
+  - All previous session state cleared immediately
+  - `pending_search` flag set to prevent old content rendering
+  - `st.rerun()` called to refresh UI with clean state
+- Conditional rendering ensures containers only display when appropriate data exists
+- The `pending_search` flag provides a clean transition state between searches
+- **Result:** Old vehicle information is completely removed before new search results appear

 ---

-## 10. Move Title to Bottom and Make Smaller
+## 10. Move Title to Bottom and Make Smaller ✅ **COMPLETED**

 **Functionality Needed:**